-How one woman is using sport to build hope in the Syrian warFebruary 23rd, 2016 by Brian Canever, Insight on Conflict in Empowerment, Sports, GSMP 2014, Jordan
+How one woman is using sport to build hope in the Syrian warFebruary 23rd, 2016 by Brian Canever, Insight on Conflict in Women's Empowerment, GSMP 2014, Jordan

 Looking down at her watch, Dima Alardah waits anxiously for the women to arrive.
 It’s 10:35 in the morning and the place looks like a ghost town.
 Miles of desert stretch into the horizon.
 There is silence – no traffic, no cars, no music and no conversations.

 Waiting near the door of the fitness facility, shuffling feet and laughter can be heard in the distance.
 It grows closer.
 Turning the corner, donning the most vibrant hijabs, are Syrian women, chatting and laughing with one another on the way to their fitness class – in the Emirati Jordanian Refugee Camp.

 This was the scene in December 2015, when my colleagues from the Center for Sport, Peace and Society visited the Emirati Camp.
 The women greeted Alardah with hugs and kisses, like a long lost friend.
 The impact she was making in their lives could be seen in their eagerness to embrace her and start their class together.
 She embodied the joy, happiness, hope and relief they have longed for and feel when participating in the training programmes Alardah has created in Jordan.

 As the women entered the fitness facility, pulled the curtains closed, and locked the doors, they traded their jackets and hijabs for yoga mats and dumbbells.
 Dima Alardah hugged the instructor of the fitness class – a Syrian woman she had personally trained – and then moved to the back of the room.